 How to Use Learning Centers

-Teachers can organize small groups of students with similar reading levels to work together during guided reading time or have students work on center activities under the guidance of a teacher.
+Teachers can organize small groups of students to target their needs or have students work on center activities under the guidance of a teacher.

 - Easy-to-use Posters assist teachers with center organization.